State Pension (United Kingdom): State Pension age

+Controversies and legal challenges

+The increases in women’s State Pension age, and the way they were communicated, have been the subject of sustained political and legal debate.
+Campaign groups, including Women Against State Pension Inequality (WASPI) and BackTo60, argue that some women born in the 1950s experienced a significant and unexpected increase in their State Pension age, which disrupted their retirement plans and caused financial hardship.
+Supporters of the policy point to the need to equalise State Pension ages for men and women and to respond to longer life expectancy and population ageing.

 In May 2019, a challenge in the High Court failed to reverse decisions to accelerate the equalisation of the pension ages on the ground that not enough notice was given.
 The Conservative Party in its 2019 manifesto stated that it would not change the rules, while the Labour Party committed itself to compensating women who were unfairly affected by the changes in the pension age.
 An appeal to the Court of Appeal against the decision of the High Court was dismissed on 15 September 2020.
 On 31 March 2021 the Supreme Court refused the women's application for permission to appeal against the decision of the Court of Appeal.

 On 21 March 2024, the Parliamentary Ombudsman recommended that the affected women receive compensation in the range of £1,000 to £2,950 each.
-On 17 December 2024 the Labour government announced that the affected women would not receive any financial compensation.

-The current ages for the state pension in law are as follows:
+In December 2024 the government accepted the finding of maladministration and apologised for the delay in direct mailing but rejected the Ombudsman’s approach to injustice and remedy and announced that it would not introduce a compensation scheme.